Ulimativo/rapidmail_python/README.md

 # rapidmail-api
-## Python Module for the Newsletter Tool
+## Python Module for the Newsletter Tool Rapidmail
 -----

 **rapidmail-api** is a Python library for dealing with the [Rapidmail](https://www.rapidmail.de) Newsletter Tool API.